Vibration-Testing/vibrationtesting/CONTRIBUTING.rst

 The ``conf.py`` file for the documentation pulls the version from ``__init__.py``

-To make a distribition (for testing or posting to github)
+To make a distribution (for testing or posting to github)
 -----------------------------------------------------------

 .. code-block:: bash